Jxxx-Vx/Admin-Panel-v1/README.md

 #download angular
-type this in the terminal npm install -g @angular/cli https://angular.io/guide/setup-local this page also goes more in depth to how download it.
+type this in the terminal npm install -g @angular/cli

 On windows remember to add to path
 Without downloading angular into your computer, the project will not run